You will notice

 Confusion

-The cat may become confused and seem not to really "be there".
+The cat may become confused and seem to not really "be there".

 Twitching